 Did you know, globally, individuals use an average of 16 kilos of resources extracted from the earth every day including metal, fossil energy, and minerals?
-Or that if you live in the western world this number is even higher, up to 57 kilos of newly-mined minerals per day?
-With consumption on the rise, mining for resources is increasing rapidly.
-Let’s learn more.
+Or, that if you live in the western world this number is even higher, up to 57 kilos of newly-mined minerals per day?
+With overall consumption on the rise, the race for resources is increasing rapidly.

-The effects of mining can have severe impacts on the environment, natural resources, and wildlife.
+Mining can have severe impacts on the environment, natural resources, and wildlife.
 Environmental issues can include erosion, formation of sinkholes, loss of biodiversity, and contamination of soil, groundwater and surface water by chemicals from mining processes.
 Have you heard of The Iron Mountain?
-The Iron Mountain is a Californian mine that will continue to pollute nearby waters for at least another 3000 years, even though the mining operations were stopped in 1963.
+The Iron Mountain is a Californian mine that was shut down in 1963 but it will continue to pollute nearby waters for at least another 3000 years.
 Groundwater near the Iron Mountain has been found to be 10,000 times more acidic than battery acid.
-By reducing our consumption of goods that exploit these natural resources, we can slow the degradation of our planet.
+Reduction of overall consumption of goods is critical in slowing the degradation of our planet.

 Facts on Mining: